Minimal models for monomial algebras: Recollections

 \section{Recollections}

+We recall that a monomial algebra over $\kk$ is a quotient of a free algebra $TV$ on a finite dimensional $\kk$-module $V$ by an ideal generated by finitely many monomials.
+We will follow the conventions and definitions from~\cite{LV}, and we refer the reader to it for the essentials on weight graded differential graded algebras.
+In particular, we follow their convention regarding gradings: if a dga algebra has an additional grading by weight, efer to it as the \emph{weight grading}, as opposed to the \emph{homological grading}, to avoid any confusion.
+Hence, the grading of a graded algebra with a zero differential is homological: a weight grading is, for us, an \emph{extra grading} coming from some additional structure so that, for example, our monomial algebras will be weight graded but concentrated in homological degree zero.

-As explained in the introduction, we will completely describe, for a given monomial algebra $A$, a minimal model $\mathcal M\longrightarrow A$.
-Recall this is a quasi-isomorphism onto $A$ from a quasi-free dga algebra $\mathcal M$ whose differential satisfies the so-called Sullivan condition \cite{LV}*{\S B.6.8}.
+As explained in the introduction, we will completely describe, for a given monomial algebra $A$, a minimal model $B\longrightarrow A$.
+Recall this is a quasi-isomorphism onto $A$ from a quasi-free dga algebra $B$ (that is, a dga algebra whose underlying weight graded algebra is free) whose differential satisfies the Sullivan condition \cite{LV}*{\S B.6.8}; although this condition is necessary to have a well-behaved model of $A$, it will not be central to our exposition, and the fact that our model satisfies this condition will be immediate to check.

 Although this gives us, a priori, information about $A$ in the homotopy category of $\DA$, there is a rich feedback loop between homotopical and homological algebra, already present in the original work of Quillen, and successfully pursued in \cite{Hinich,Kell}, among others.
-Without going into details, we will content ourselves with giving a few examples: \begin{titemize} \item On the homotopical side we have the minimal model of $A$, which we shall compute using classical homological invariants of $A$ as a starting point. \item From this model one may compute the Hochschild (co)homology of $A$ and, in particular, obtain information about the derived category of its representations, and the representations of its enveloping algebra. \item One may also use models to compute cup products and attempt to compute the Gerstenhaber bracket: the minimal model captures information on the deformation theory of~$A$. \end{titemize}
+Without going into details, we will content ourselves with giving a few examples: \begin{titemize} \item A model of $A$, that is, its homotopy type, can be computed entirely by homological and perturbative methods, starting with homological invariants of it. \item From this one may compute the Hochschild homology and cohomology of $A$ and, in particular, obtain information about the derived category of its representations, and the representations of its enveloping algebra. \item In fact, the homotopy type of the dg Lie algebra of derivations of a model determines the deformation theory of~$A$. \end{titemize}

 All results of this paper can be proved for quiver algebras with monomial relations; for readability, we present all arguments in the case of associative algebras (that is, for one-vertex quivers) and then merely state the corresponding generalization.